 Today’s real estate market doesn’t always go your way.
 Sometimes houses sell quickly.
 Other times, they sit on the market for months.
 This doesn’t work well, though, when you need to move quickly and have most of your funding tied up in the house.
 How can you afford a down payment on a new place when you can’t get rid of the first one?
 Can you juggle two properties at once?
-Luckily, there are some solutions that could help.
 Here are four ways to find a down payment for your new home which will help make purchasing a second residence a bit easier.

 Sell Your Life Insurance